Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Results and Discussions

 Table~\ref{tab:table2} presents results from baseline prompts and varied PIC prompts on the entire dataset.

-\textbf{For all three models, the incorporation of the PIC step instructions into the prompts significantly improves their performance.} Compared to the zero-shot baseline, the PIC step instructions have brought about an increase of 12.
-26\% in classification accuracy with GPT, 13.79\% with Llama, and 19.91\% with DeepSeek.
+\textbf{For the four non-reasoning models, the PIC step instructions have significantly improved their performance.}.
+Compared to the zero-shot baseline, the PIC step instructions \textbf{alone} bring about an increase of 12.
+26\% in the classification accuracy with GPT, 13.79\% with Llama, 19.91\% with DeepSeek-v2.5, and 19.14\% with DeepSeek-v3.
+Adding a rule-based prompt to it, namely, the PIC step instructions + rule, gives a further small gain of 1\% - 4.5\%.

-In contrast, the highest accuracy achieved by zero-shot prompts is 63.95\% with GPT.
-DeepSeek, which was believed to outperform the other two models in Chinese reasoning \cite{liu2024deepseek}, has the lowest accuracy, 44.97\% in the pragmatic inference of implicit toxic language.
-More interestingly, CoT even reduces the model accuracy compared to the zero-shot baseline.
-GPT performance drops by 5.49\% and Llama by 8.03\%.
-DeepSeek is the only one that has a small gain of 6.64\%.
-It may have benefited from the Chinese language that the prompts use.
+The rule-based prompt is also the only one of the five baseline methods that consistently improves the models' performance in the current task.
+While the finding indicates the effectiveness of the safety principles implemented in the models, the improvements that they lead to are barely half of those of the PIC step instructions.
+In other words, PIC step instructions are noticeably more effective in the implicit toxicity identification, while not being more complicate to design or to apply than the safety principles.

+Compared to the non-reasoning models, QwQ32b -- a reasoning model that is comparable to DeepSeek-R1 in mathematical and coding tasks -- shows a completely insensitivity to any of the prompts.
+Its success rate fluctuates only above and below the zero-shot baseline and has never been above chance.
+It thus appears that QwQ32b's high performance in logical reasoning is achieved at some cost to its capability of pragmatic inference.
+It is unclear whether enhancing the logical reasoning ability of an LLM would reduce its capability of doing non-demonstrative reasoning.
+However, we do observe some collateral evidence, for example, adding CoT results in worse performance of GPT-4o and Llama in the current toxicity inference compared to their zero-shot baselines.